The Infinite Staircase

 Byron the Watchful

 Possibly the most unique of doors on the Infinite Staircase, Byron was, originally, a wizard-created creature similar to a golem, who’s duty was to watch over a specific doorway in a tower resting in Arborea.
-Byron, in fact, WAS the doorway, an arch of smooth stone with a half dozen arms (each wielding a weapon) and a gargoyle-like head.
+Byron, in fact, was the doorway, an arch of smooth stone with a half dozen arms (each wielding a weapon) and a gargoyle-like head.
 A gregarious wizard, Byron’s creator gave his creation enough intelligence to hold conversation and to interrogate those who tried to pass beneath the arch.

 In time, however, Byron’s creator died, and the golem lost its purpose.
 When his master’s work has rotted to dust, Byron decided that there was no real need for protection anymore, and let any and all pass.
 Well, a band of pixies, attracted by the lingering magic of the place, set up shop and made the wizard’s tower a place of rest.
 They sang songs and wrote poems for their own amusement, and eventually their creativity linked the Infinite Staircase to the tower.